This spot has been added by

 View of Coral Beach reef from the jetty

 View over the reef drop-off from the pontoon.
-The line of buoys prevents snorkelers to approach the reef.
+The line of buoys prevents snorkelers from approaching the reef.

 Snorkeling on Coral Beach’s reef drop off

-The best snorkeling is along the drop-off, despite the line of buoys preventing snorkelers from having a close look a the reef.
+The best snorkeling is along the drop-off, even though the line of buoys prevents snorkelers getting an up close look a the reef.

 As the prevailing current runs north-south (from left to right when looking at the sea), two itineraries are recommended:

-• A longer route (250m), between pontoon 2 and a natural channel dug in the reef flat to the south of the beach (route 2 on the map).
+• A longer route (273 yards), between pontoon 2 and a natural channel dug in the reef flat to the south of the beach (route 2 on the map).

 Before getting into the water, check that the water entry/exit points are open.